-Eames, a Republican, was the representative for Rhode Island's 1st congressional district from 1877 to 1879.
+Eames was the representative for Rhode Island’s 1st congressional district and was a Republican.
+He served from 1877 to 1879.

 From Mar 1871 to Mar 1879, Eames missed 144 of 1,696 roll call votes, which is 8.5%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.